Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

-What is remarkable in the McGraw framework is that all lifecycle stages are covered by ongoing external analysis (review).
-This review is conducted by people outside the company.
-McGraw also considers the risk analysis to be a continuous process during the requirement, design and testing phases rather than a single step.
-The results from risk analysis thus lead to requirements and planning of specific tests.
-Penetration tests is also a continuous process that covers the verification and testing and release and maintenance phases to ensure security of the system in its deployment environment.
+A notable aspect of the McGraw framework is that it incorporates ongoing external analysis (review) throughout all stages of the SDLC.
+This review is conducted by individuals outside the company.
+McGraw also emphasizes that risk analysis should be a continuous process throughout the requirement, design and testing phases rather than a single step.
+The results of the risk analysis guide the formulation of requirements and the planning of specific tests.
+Penetration testing is also emphasized as a continuous process, covering the verification and testing, release and maintenance phases to ensure the security of the system in its deployment environment.